A sad truth in life is that friendships come and go. It’s a cliché saying my mom would often remind me of over the years.

 2. Reflect on why things ended, especially unfortunate endings.

 Maybe you had a big fight, lost trust in each other, name-called, or betrayed one another.
 Assess what went wrong and how.
+Sometimes different lifestyles, new interests, or missing common interests can be the cause.
+And sometimes a friend may join a social circle you’re not a part of and they are pulled away from you.

 Try to think back to what happened and how things could have ended differently.
 Maybe it’s too late to fix it, but you can take your learnings from one friendship and apply them to another.
 Understanding what went wrong and how it could have been better could end up saving a different friendship in the future.